On the Integral Cohomology Ring of Toric Orbifolds and Singular Toric Varieties: Cohomology ring of toric orbifolds

-In order to make the singular theory better resemble the smooth case, we introduce an intermediate ring, which models the Stanley-Reisner ring but is based on a fan $\widehat{\Sigma}$ in $\R^m$ defined from the combinatorial data of $\Sigma$, which has $m$ one-dimensional rays.
-The ring of piecewise polynomials on the original fan $\Sigma$ is recovered by imposing an ``integrality condition''.
+where $\mathbf{e}_j$ denotes the $j$-th standard unit vector in $\Z^n$. \end{theorem} Notice that, for toric orbifolds, the theorem holds only for $\Q$-coefficients; see for instance, \cite[Section 12.4]{CLS}.
+In order to make the singular theory better resemble the smooth case, we introduce an intermediate ring, which models the Stanley--Reisner ring but is based on a fan $\widehat{\Sigma}$ in $\R^m$ defined from the combinatorial data of $\Sigma$, which has $m$ one-dimensional rays.
+The ring of piecewise polynomials on the original fan $\Sigma$ is recovered by imposing an \emph{integrality condition}, which leads us the notion of the \emph{weighted Stanley--Reisner ring} $w\mathcal{SR}[\Sigma]$ of $\Sigma$.

-The section continues with an efficient characterization of the integrality condition and ends with some examples.